Active-Learning-and-Teaching/ALT/README.md

 `npx react-native run-android`

 ## Release ⬇️
 You can install the latest stable version of the app from Releases.
-The Android app is available as APK and iOS app is available through TestFlight.
+The Android app is available on google play and iOS app is available through TestFlight.